If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 TextIcon.png This game has unused text.

 LEGO Island 2: The Brickster's Revenge is a rather rushed successor to the popular LEGO Island.
 This game started as a tie-in to various product lines from LEGO, headed by Krisalis Software.
 The developers couldn't scrap their work, so no one noticed the main character looked a little like Pepper Roni.
-Development was then tossed on over to Silicon Dreams, who then tried to hack it into a LEGO Island game, but the project turned out a little too ambitious and it ended up being a case of planning too much without seeing.
+Development was then tossed on over to Silicon Dreams, who then tried to hack it into a LEGO Island game, but the project was a bit too ambitious, and it ended up being a case of planning too much, without seeing.

-The result is a very obviously unpolished game with long load times, hacked together story and gameplay, and voice talent that was all done by 5 people.
+The result is a very obviously unpolished game, with long load times, hacked-together story and gameplay, and voice talent that was all done by only 5 people.
 Although not a downright horrible game, the best way to describe it is what Pepper says when he gets off of his skateboard.

 On the plus side, though, this also means it's rife with unused content.